SmitHaraniya35/QuizMasters/README.md

 # QuizMaster Quiz Application 🚀

-Welcome to the QuizzoGenius Quiz Application, a web-based platform for creating and taking quizzes.
+Welcome to the QuizMaster Quiz Application, a web-based platform for creating and taking quizzes.
 This README provides an overview of the project and instructions on how to use the application.

 ## Table of Contents